 Mahler, M (2006) ‘Politics as a vocation: notes toward a sensualist understanding of political engagement’, Qualitative Sociology 29 281-300

-‘Man appropriates his comprehensive essence…’: Karl Marx, ‘Private Property and Communism’, para 4; Economic and Philosophic Manuscripts of 1844, cit Mahler, op cit, p 282; Weber’s ‘with heart and soul’ is from ‘Politics as a vocation’, in Gerth and Wright Mills (eds), From Max Weber.
+‘Man appropriates his comprehensive essence…’: Karl Marx, ‘Private Property and Communism’, para 4; Economic and Philosophic Manuscripts of 1844, and cit Mahler, op cit, p 282; Weber’s ‘with heart and soul’ is from ‘Politics as a vocation’, in Gerth and Wright Mills (eds), From Max Weber.
 Essays in Sociology, p 127 and Mahler, p 284

 ‘For example, several assistants…’ is Mahler, p 286: he is citing Robert Caro, The Means to Ascent, New York: Vintage Books, 1990